Multi-purpose lemon cream sauce recipe. Suitable for fish, chicken, vegetables, pasta and even red meats.

 - 1/2 tbsp corn starch (optional)***

-- In a sauce pan over medium-high heat combine the chicken stock, minced garlic, lemon juice and heavy creamy.
+- In a sauce pan over medium-high heat combine the chicken stock (or base), minced garlic, lemon juice and heavy cream.
 Stir well and bring the mixture to a gentle boil.

 - After you are satisfied with the consistency of the creamy lemon infused sauce, taste it and season with salt and pepper as needed.